PedroPLCode/StefanCryptoTradingBot/README.md

 - Flask-JWT-Extended: JWT-based authentication for securing user access.
 - Flask-Mail: For sending email reports.
 - Binance API: For fetching market data and executing trades.
-- TensorFlow, NumPy, Pandas: Libraries used for implementing trading algorithms, machine learning, and data processing.
+- NumPy, Pandas and TALib: Libraries used for implementing trading algorithms and data processing.

 ## Future Plans
 - Strategy Optimization: Enhancing strategies and trading logic.
 - Machine Learning: Incorporating machine learning to improve trade predictions and make the bot more adaptive.
+That's how [MariolaCryptoTradingBot](https://github.com/PedroPLCode/MariolaCryptoTradingBot) was just born.
+All my effort is now directed toward her development.

 ## Important!
 Familiarize yourself thoroughly with the source code.
 Understand its operation.
 Only then will you be able to customize and adjust the bot to your own needs, preferences and requirements.

 Any comments welcome.

-StefanCryptoTradingBot Project is under GPL Licence (GNU General Public License)
+StefanCryptoTradingBot Project is under GNU General Public License Version 3, 29 June 2007